kvassAI/slate/source/includes/_payments.md

 **human_id** | Human readable ID.
 **subject** | Either an Invoice or Order reference.
 **current_state** | Current state of operation.
-Can be one of: `created`, `processing`, `succeeded`, `failed` and `cancelled`. payment_method | ID of already created Payment Method. billing_address | Address object with billing details. description | Some additional description, if wanted.
+Can be one of: `created`, `processing`, `succeeded`, `failed` and `cancelled`. payment_date | Date for scheduling payment of invoices.
+Defaults to the due_date of each invoice. payment_method | ID of already created Payment Method. billing_address | Address object with billing details. description | Some additional description, if wanted.